 Grade Crossing Upgrades on Wildcat Branch, Milepost 15.7 to 17.3

-Three grade crossings will be completely rebuilt including automatic highway crossing warning systems.
+Three grade crossings will be rehabilitated with replacement of the track panels and roadway surface.
 The three crossings include:

 Wilmington Junction to Tewksbury Road, Ballardvale - Milepost 17.5 to 20.4

-- 14,100 feet of new second main track will be constructed from Wilmington Junction to Tewksbury Street grade crossing in the Ballardvale section of Andover.
+· Construction of 14,100 feet of new second main track with 132 lb. continuously welded rail (CWR) from Wilmington Junction to Tewksbury Street grade crossing in the Ballardvale section of Andover.

 Rail Replacement of Older Rail that has Gas Plant Welds – Milepost 27.2 to 32.3.

 Significant portions of the Western Route between Lawrence and the State Line have approximately 54,000 track feet of rail rolled in the 1950’s that was welded into strings using a gas welding process.
 This rail needs to be replaced.
-Under the Project, the MBTA will replace 25,650 track feet of this rail.
+The MBTA will replace 25,650 track feet of this rail.